-1 Know the Properties of materials used in highway pavements (soils, aggregates, and bituminous binders). [a, e ,k] 2 Know Different pavement types (flexible and rigid) and different types within each category (high-type HMA pavements, as conventional and full depth, and low cost surfaces).
-3 Design the thicknesses of the layers composing the highway pavements 4 Providing adequate drainage means and facilities to guard the big investments in roadways from water damages.
-5 Methods of designing the hot asphalt mix using Marshal Method.
-6 6 Sources of distresses in the pavements and the methods of repair.
+1 Know the Properties of materials used in highway pavements (soils, aggregates, and bituminous binders). [a, e ,k] 2 Know Different pavement types (flexible and rigid) and different types within each category (high-type HMA pavements, as conventional and full [a, e, k depth, and low cost surfaces).
+3 Design the thicknesses of the layers composing the highway pavements [a, e ,k] 4 Providing adequate drainage means and facilities to guard the big investments in roadways from water damages. [a, e ,k] 5 Methods of designing the hot asphalt mix using Marshal Method. [a, e ,k] 6 Sources of distresses in the pavements and the methods of repair. [a, e ,k]